Eliastik/page-shadow/ROADMAP.md

 ### 2.10

-* [ ] Option to attenuate the color of the images for the "Increase contrast" mode (see https://web.dev/prefers-color-scheme/#dark-mode-best-practices)
-* [ ] Preserve bright colors?/Several "shades" of background color for the themes?
+#### Planned/ideas

 * [ ] Update the UI ? (update to Bootstrap 5 ?)
     * [ ] Advanced settings design with tabs
-    * [ ] Dark mode by default
+    * [ ] Interface dark mode
     * [ ] Update popup design (icons, etc.) -> improve popup design: icons for option + settings ?
+* [ ] Import Font Awesome with npm
+* [ ] Filters: don't update if file "Last-modified" header from server has not changed compared to the local version and last update
+    * [ ] Show update available for filters (check last-modified header)
 * [ ] Display a warning after a certain time to ask the user to archive their settings
+* [ ] Option to attenuate the color of the images for the "Increase contrast" mode (see https://web.dev/prefers-color-scheme/#dark-mode-best-practices)
-* [ ] Show update available for filters (check last-modified header)
+* [ ] Preserve bright colors?/Several "shades" of background color for the themes?
-* [ ] Import Font Awesome with npm
 * [ ] User suggestion: It would be great if the brightness reduction without night mode and the brightness reduction with night mode could be combined.

+#### Currently in developpement (02 june 2022)

+* Advanced settings design with tabs
+* Interface dark mode

 ### Known issues/bugs